Diseases & Conditions

 Joint pain in children can be caused by a variety of things.
 But if a child's joints are swollen for 6 weeks in a row or longer, they may have chronic arthritis.
 Causes of chrnoic arthritis include juvenile arthritis, as well as other conditions like lupus or dermatomyositis.

-Juvenile arthritis is a long-lasting, chronic disease.
+Juvenile arthritis, or juvenile idiopathic arthritis (JIA), is a long-lasting, chronic disease.
 It is the most common form of arthritis in children.
 In the United States, it affects nearly 300,000 children under the age of 18.

 There are several types of juvenile arthritis.
 Nearly all of them are different from rheumatoid arthritis in adults.
 This is why the term "juvenile rheumatoid arthritis (JRA)" is no longer widely used.